f0rtify/TwitPort/README.md

 # TwitPort
-TwitPort was developed by Ant-Man @AntMan1337
+TwitPort was originally developed by Ant-Man @AntMan1337 -- Active development by @team_antiphish

 # Okay, WTF is TwitPort?
 TwitPort is a mass reporter that uses lists of targets and automatically reports them.